adjust/adobe_air_sdk/README.md

 Adjust.removeSessionCallbackParameter("foo");
 ```

-If you wish to remove all key and values from the session callback parameters, you can reset it with the method
+If you wish to remove all keys and values from the session callback parameters, you can reset it with the method
 `resetSessionCallbackParameters` of the `Adjust` instance.

 ```actionscript